-Amazon wobble ripples across world stock markets
+GLOBAL MARKETS-Amazon wobble ripples across world stock markets

 U.S. Senate Republicans failed early on Friday to overturn the healthcare law known as Obamacare, in a stinging blow to President Donald Trump that may end the Republican Party's seven-year quest to repeal the Affordable Care Act.

-The dollar dipped against its major peers on Friday .DXY, though second quarter U.S. economic growth data due later could potentially give it some respite from the recent sell-off.
+The dollar dipped against its major peers on Friday, though second quarter U.S. economic growth data due later could potentially give it some respite from the recent sell-off.

 Economists expect the world's largest economy to have grown about 2.6 percent in the second quarter, from 1.4 percent in the first quarter.